Pathfinder - Practical Guide to Eidolons

-- Magic Attacks (Su): Great for bypassing DR, but can be replaced by the Eldritch Claws feat to save evolution points, and gaining DR/alignment allows your natural attacks to bypass DR of that alignment.
+- Magic Attacks (Su): Great for bypassing DR, but can be replaced by the Eldritch Claws feat or permanent Magic Fang to save evolution points, and gaining DR/alignment allows your natural attacks to bypass DR of that alignment.

 - Mount (Ex): Riding your Eidolon is awesome, but it can put you a bit too close to your enemies.
 Unfortunately, this is limited to quadrupedal and serpentine forms, so you can't ride your bipedal velociraptor.

 - Pincers (Ex): Only take this if you plan to make your Eidolon a Grappler.
 Otherwise Claws are strictly better.

 - Pounce (Ex): Crucial for Strikers.
 Take this as soon as you have two attacks to use it with.